 Purchase Under Sponsored Research Contract – Use RC730

+Sponsored research consultant agreements and sub-recipient agreements using fund 5 (except for fund 5999), and any other service agreements paid on a grant cost center, must be processed as RC730 requisitions and routed to OCG (by selecting an OCG buyer), not purchasing.

 Contact DOR for further instruction.

 Purchase – Facilities and Construction – Use FP730 and FP783